The Best Preschools & Kindergartens In Hong Kong

 Harrow International School

-Competitive advantage: At the heart of a Harrow Hong Kong education is the commitment to high levels of pastoral care for each child by highly motivated staff.
+Competitive advantage: Harrow International School is committed to offering high levels of pastoral care for each child.
 Above all, a love of learning is promoted to ensure personal growth and development.
 Each class is led by a well-qualified teacher and supported by a teaching assistant.
-This excellent staff-to-pupil ratio ensures that children receive a high level of individual attention.
+The excellent staff-to-pupil ratio (1:9) ensures that children receive a high level of individual attention.

 38 Tsing Ying Road, Tuen Mun, harrowschool.hk